maximilien/ragme-io/docs/CONTRIBUTING.md

   * Reference classes with `ClassName`
   * Reference instance methods with `ClassName#methodName`
   * Reference class methods with `ClassName.methodName`
+* Update documentation in the `docs/` directory
+* Keep the main `README.md` focused on quick start and overview

 ## Additional Notes